-I have read the Handbook and booking conditions on Les Franglophones website.
+I have read the Handb book and booking conditions on Les Franglophones website.

-I am happy for to participate and give my permission for
+I am happy for to participate and give my permission f for

-Please delete any of the statements below you do not want to give permission for
+Please delete an y of the statements below you do not want to give permission for

-The use of photographs and videos in publicly-available reports and news articles promotional and educational purposes The use of written research data for reports, presentations and publications. for
+promotional an The use of pho otographs and videos in publicly-available reports and news articles for educational purposes.
+In oto within the application Spond .
+In the interest of the imports of the interest of the i or

-Name of the adult(s) authorised to collect your child(ren) :
+Name of the adult(s) a authorised to collect your child(ren) :

 Name Relationship to participant

-Signed
+Signed Date

-Print nameRelationship to Participant
+Relationship to Participant

 Address

 Postcode

-Emergency Telephone contact
+Emergency Telephone e contact

 Email contact